personalcomputer/libomegle/README.md

 libomegle Readme
 ================

+---

+###**NOTICE: This was written quite a while ago and the Omegle binary protocol (Flash sockets - this code doesn't use the web API) has almost certainly changed or been removed since then. libomegle is no longer maintained.**

+---

 libomegle is a little C++ (or python with provided bindings) library for interfacing with the 'Omegle' <http://omegle.com/> random-pairing instant messaging service.

 See the demos, demos/omegle-cli-client.cpp and demos/basic-chatbot.cpp